L’Epicerie story

 to make people feel good through real food, shared with care.

-We still bake everything by hand.
+I still bake everything by hand.

-We still believe food tastes better when made with integrity.
+I still believe food tastes better when made with integrity.